-The mission statement should be short yet resonate with both employees and those outside of the organization.
-The organization's purpose must be expressed in a way that inspires support and ongoing commitment.
-It is up to the mission statement to set the tone of the company and outline concrete goals.
+The mission statement should be short, yet resonate with both employees and those outside of the organization.
+A statement should express the organization's purpose in a way that inspires support and ongoing commitment.
+It is up to the mission statement to set the tone of the company and to outline concrete goals.

 Developing a mission statement

 A mission statement should motivate those connected to the organization, as well as those that the organization hopes to influence.
-The statement should be articulated in a convincing yet easy-to-understand manner.
-It's tempting to use jargon or terms common within the company's market.
-But a mission statement should be free of the shorthand that is common in the field, as it may be unfamiliar to anyone outside of the organization or market.
+The statement should be articulated in a convincing, yet easy-to-understand manner, without using industry jargon.

 Once the mission statement is complete, it should be displayed to those inside and outside the business with pride.
-Post the mission statement in the office, print it on company materials, and be able to recite it to potential customers.
-[Related: How to Create an Effective Marketing Plan]
+Post the mission statement in the office, print it on company materials and be able to recite it to potential customers.

 Examples of mission statements